globalia/craft-recaptcha-v3/README.md

-# ReCAPTCHA V3
+# reCAPTCHA v3

-Adds reCAPTCHA capability to forms
+Adds reCAPTCHA capability to Craft CMS 2 forms.

 ## How to use